patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/search-input/search-input.md

 ## Usage
 Use a search input when you want to either filter down or locate values from a dataset that match an inputted value.

-### Search input as a basic filter
+### Search input as a type-ahead filter

-Search input can act as a basic filter for the user to type a string in and filter down a list of values.
+A search input can act as a basic filter for narrowing a list of values as the user types.
+If you want a search field with an explicit submit button (not type-ahead), we recommend that you use an [input group](/components/input-group) with a search button to act as a basic text filter.

 <img src="./img/search-input-active-table.png" alt="Search input active in a basic table" width="1500"/>